Black Student Suspended For Locs Fears Expulsion: ‘Can’t Believe I’m Going Through This’

 A Black student in Texas who was suspended because of his locs won’t be returning to school anytime soon.

-According to AP, Darryl George, 18, will remain in in-school suspension at Barbers Hill High School in Mont Belvieu, Texas for the remainder of the year as his lawyer’s efforts to pause his suspension remain on hold in federal court, including the family’s civil rights lawsuit.
+According to AP, Darryl George, 18, will remain on in-school suspension at Barbers Hill High School in Mont Belvieu, Texas, for the remainder of the year as his lawyer’s efforts to pause his suspension remain on hold in federal court, including the family’s civil rights lawsuit.

 During a hearing Wednesday on the federal lawsuit, George’s attorney told the judge that she fears he could be expelled, but says he’s a strong-minded kid.